sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 # PART 1: REVOLUTIONS IN THE MINDS OF MEN
 Let's go on a voyage through time.
 Imagine you had a magic carpet that allowed you to flit across the continents and centuries at will, and that you set out to see first-hand how some of the cornerstone ideas of our economic system came into being.
 Ready?
+Let's have a look around...

 ## In the Beginning came Adam